 I guess you could say I've led a pretty interesting life.
 I've been an avid surfer in Hawaii, I've been a lifeguard in California, I've climbed pyramids in Egypt and explored the Great Wall, the Parthenon, and the Eifel Tower.
 For 15 years I did cross-country riding on my fantastic horses.
 (See My Horses, My Teachers.)
 I was born in Honolulu and raised in Kailua on the island of Oahu in Hawaii.
-An avid surfer, I enjoyed big wave riding at such famous beaches as Makaha, Pipeline, Sunset Beach, and Pupukea.
+I enjoyed big wave riding at such famous beaches as Makaha, Pipeline, Sunset Beach, and Pupukea.
 But the biggest ride of my life was when I put my faith in Jesus Christ as Savior and Lord at the age of eight.
 During my teen years I was active in the Jesus Movement as well as in my local church, serving as deacon, youth pastor, and music leader.

-After graduation from high school in 1970, I studied music at the University of Hawaii before leaving for California to attend Biola University.
+After graduating from Kailua High School in 1970, I studied music at the University of Hawaii (trumpet major) before leaving for California to attend Biola University.
 I was the first one in my family to attend college.
 I graduated from Biola in 1975 with a B.A. in Biblical Studies, and then enrolled in Biola’s graduate school, Talbot School of Theology, where I majored in New Testament and Greek.
 I graduated from Talbot with my M.Div. in 1980 and then began doctoral studies in New Testament at the University of Basel in Switzerland, where I received my Doctor of Theology (D.Theol.) degree in 1983.
-I later took courses at Jerusalem University College on Mount Zion in Israel.
+I later took two courses at Jerusalem University College on Mount Zion in Israel.

-God has allowed me to publish some 100 scholarly articles and book reviews in such journals as Novum Testamentum, New Testament Studies, Bible Translator, Journal of Biblical Literature, Biblica, Westminster Theological Journal, Southern Baptist Journal of Theology, and Journal of the Evangelical Theological Society.
-I have served as the New Testament editor of the International Standard Version translation of the Bible and as a founding editor of Filologia Neotestamentaria in Córdoba, Spain.
+I love to write.
+God has allowed me to publish over 100 scholarly articles and book reviews in such journals as Novum Testamentum, New Testament Studies, Bible Translator, Journal of Biblical Literature, Biblica, Westminster Theological Journal, Southern Baptist Journal of Theology, and Journal of the Evangelical Theological Society.
+I have also served as the New Testament editor of the International Standard Version translation of the Bible and as a founding editor of Filologia Neotestamentaria in Córdoba, Spain.
 I hold membership in the Studiorum Novi Testamenti Societas, though I rarely get to attend their meetings because I am usually on a mission trip somewhere.